The Planet Smashers: 1997–present

 The Planet Smashers have continued, with Collyer and Cooper remaining as core members and a series of new members and sidemen.
 Cooper switched from drums to bass guitar when Tim Doyle joined the band.
 For the past decade or so, the band's lineup has primarily consisted of Matt Collyer, Dave Cooper, Scott Russell, Alexandre Fecteau, Patrick Taylor, and most recently, keyboardist Patrizio McLelland was added to the band.

 The Planet Smashers released Descent Into the Valley of the Planet Smashers on July 12, 2011.

 Their eighth studio album, titled Mixed Messages, was released April 8, 2014 via Stomp Records.
 They released a video for the single "Tear It Up" featuring the members of the Montreal Roller Derby league.

 In 2016, The band took a small hiatus after Matt broke his neck.
 After a successful surgery by Dr. Carlo Santaguida, his paralysis in his strumming arm returned and he was able to fully return to touring.

 In 2019 their ninth studio album, Too Much Information, was released.
 This is the first album to feature keyboardist Patrizio McLelland and second album to feature trombonist Patrick Taylor.
 The band continues to tour Canada and plays sporadic dates in the United States with Andy McAdam filling in on bass for Dave Cooper.
+Eventually, Andy McAdam replaced long-time member Dave Cooper as the band's bassist.